bremen79/parameterfree/README.md

 - **KT** First parameter-free algorithm based on the coin-betting framework.
 Code never released. *Warning:* KT might diverge if the stochastic gradients are not bounded in L2 norm by 1, so it is safe to use only with gradient clipping.
 The paper is
 *Francesco Orabona, Dávid Pál.
 Coin Betting and Parameter-Free Online Learning.
  [NeurIPS'16](https://arxiv.org/abs/1602.04128)*

+- **cKT** Coordinate-wise KT.
+This algorithm appeared for the first time in [my lecture notes on online learning](https://arxiv.org/abs/1912.13213), Section 9.3.
+Code never released. *Warning:* cKT might diverge if the each coordinate of the stochastic gradients are not bounded by 1, so it is safe to use only with gradient clipping with norm=inf.

+All the above algorithms support the use of a learning rate decay, see the example file for how to use it.
+While it is not needed for convex optimization, for a large class of non-convex functions a learning rate decay allows to provable converge to the minimizer, as proved in [this paper of mine](https://arxiv.org/abs/2102.00236).
+The learning rate decay is used in a straightforward way: all the stochastic gradients are multiplied by the learning rate decay before being used in the algorithms, that's it!

+If instead of the code you are interested in the theory, a good starting point is the [tutorial](https://parameterfree.com/icml-tutorial/) we gave at [ICML 2020](https://icml.cc/Conferences/2020/Schedule?showEvent=5753).
+Note that these are not heuristics, there is a very solid theory behind these algorithms that shows that you can achieve the performance of a tuned SGD or even AdaGrad essentially for free.

 # Generalization and Parameter-Free Algorithms